Skip to Content

 Each case is unique.
 Our attorney can help determine how these benefits interact in your specific situation.

 Generally, workers’ compensation only covers injuries that occur while you are performing work-related duties.
-However, there are exceptions where an off-site injury may still be covered:

 • Travel for work